LordDemonos/Quarm.Guide/README.md

 8. Change VRAM to match your video card's VRAM.
 9. Uncheck dgVooDoo watermark.

+#### Hybrid Graphics Support

+Some laptops containing hybrid graphics, with discrete graphics processing capabilities, often do not get utilized by the PC Client.
+This is due to the graphics in the older PC client being based on MS DirectX 8.
+A DirectX wrapper has been found that can successfully enable use of the discrete GPU, over the slower on board graphics.
+If you are experiencing performance issues on a relatively new laptop with an integrated GPU, give one of the following two options a try.
+One option is using dgVoodoo2, read more [here](https://wiki.takp.info/index.php/Getting_Started_on_Windows).

 Source: [El Hefe](https://www.youtube.com/watch?v=ArLNnN0GwfQ)

 ### Step 6: Placebos